Updated April 2016

 II.
 Getting Started

-Before creating your professional social media presence as a representative of the University, discuss your intention to do so with your department chair or manager and develop a social media plan.
-Questions your plan should address include:
+Before creating your professional social media presence, discuss your intention to do so with your department chair or manager, and develop a social media plan and content calendar.

 - What social media, if any, has already been established by colleagues or the University for this purpose?
 Answering this question will help you avoid duplicating efforts or mixing messages.